William Palmer (murderer): Early life and suspected poisonings

 As infant mortality was not uncommon at the time, these deaths were not initially seen as suspicious, though after Palmer's conviction in 1856 there was speculation that he had administered poison to the children to avoid the expense of more mouths to feed.
-By 1854 Palmer was heavily in debt and resorting to forging his mother's signature to pay off creditors.
-He took out life insurance on his wife with the Prince of Wales Insurance Company, and paid out a premium of £750 for a policy of £13,000.
-The death of Ann Palmer followed on 29 September 1854, at only 27 years old.
-She was believed to have died of cholera, as a cholera pandemic was affecting the United Kingdom (causing 23,000 deaths across the country).
+By 1854 he was heavily in debt and resorting to forging his mother's signature to pay off creditors.
+Palmer took out life insurance on his wife with the Prince of Wales Insurance Company, and paid out a premium of £750 for a policy of £13,000.
+Her death followed on 29 September 1854, at twenty-seven years old.
+She was believed to have died of cholera, as a cholera pandemic was affecting the United Kingdom (causing 23,000 deaths across the country) at the time.

-Still heavily in debt, with two creditors (whom he owed £12,500 and £10,400) threatening to speak to his mother and thereby expose his fraud, Palmer attempted to take out life insurance on his brother, Walter, for the sum of £84,000.
+Still heavily in debt, with two creditors (to whom he owed £12,500 and £10,400) threatening to speak to his mother and thereby expose his fraud, Palmer attempted to take out life insurance on his brother Walter for the sum of £84,000.
 Unable to find a company willing to insure him for such a sum, he instead returned to the Prince of Wales Insurance Company, paying out a premium of £780 for a policy of £14,000.
-Walter was a drunk and soon became reliant on his brother, who readily plied him with several bottles of gin and brandy a day.
-He died on 16 August 1855.
-However the insurance company refused to pay up, and instead dispatched inspectors Simpson and Field to investigate.
+Walter, an alcoholic, soon became reliant on his brother, who readily plied him with several bottles of gin and brandy a day; he died on 16 August 1855.
+However, the insurance company refused to pay out Walter's policy and instead dispatched inspectors Simpson and Field to investigate.
 The pair found that Palmer had also been attempting to take out £10,000 worth of insurance on the life of George Bate, a farmer who was briefly under his employment.
-They found that Bate was either misinformed or lying about the details of his insurance policy, and they informed Palmer that the company would not pay out on the death of his brother and recommended a further enquiry into his death.
+They discovered that Bate was either misinformed or lying about the details of his insurance policy, and informed Palmer that the company would recommended a further inquiry into Walter's death.

-At about this time, Palmer was involved in an affair with Eliza Tharme, his housemaid.
-On 26 June/27 June 1855, Tharme gave birth to Alfred, Palmer's illegitimate son, thus increasing the financial burdens on the physician.
-With Palmer's life and debts spiralling out of control, he planned the murder of his erstwhile friend John Cook.
+At about this time, Palmer was involved in an affair with his housemaid, Eliza Tharme.
+On 26 or 27 June 1855, Tharme gave birth to Palmer's illegitimate son Alfred, thus increasing the doctor's financial burdens.
+With his life and debts spiralling out of control, Palmer planned the murder of his erstwhile friend John Cook.